-Young Leaders are still young people in Scouting, and whilst supporting a younger section, they fall under the responsibility of Section Leader for that section.
+Young Leaders are still young people in Scouting, and whilst supporting a younger section, they fall under the responsibility of the Section Leader for that section.

-Hopefully many of these Young Leaders will be the adult Leaders of the future, giving something back into Scouting having had a great time themselves in the youth Sections.
+Hopefully, many of these Young Leaders will be the adult leaders of the future, giving something back into Scouting having had a great time themselves in the youth Sections.
 It is important that we encourage them and help them make the most of their young leadership experience, as this will both benefit them in their personal development, and your Group and the Movement as a whole.

 For relevant information about the Young Leaders Scheme, and supporting Young Leader’s in your section, click here.

 1. All Young Leaders must be members of the Young Leaders’ Unit in your district.

 It is important that ALL Young Leaders are registered with the Explorer Scout Leader (Young Leader) (ESL(YL)), regardless of whether or not they take part in the wider Explorer Scout Programme.